Ohio Assault Laws in Public Places Explained: Bar Fights, Public Incidents, and Criminal Penalties

 Take the First Step Toward Protecting Your Future

 An assault arrest in a Cleveland bar, nightclub, or public venue can have life-changing consequences.
 A conviction may bring jail, fines, probation, or long-term damage to your record.
 But you do not have to face this alone.
 At Patrick M. Farrell Co.
 L.P.A., our Cleveland criminal defense attorneys fight aggressively to protect your rights, your record, and your future.
-We represent clients in Cleveland, Akron, Parma, Lakewood, Euclid, and throughout Northeast Ohio.
+We represent clients in Cleveland, Lakewood, Parma, Akron, Euclid, Sandusky, Ashland, Wadsworth, Mansfield, and across Northeast Ohio.
 If you have been arrested for assault in a public place, do not wait.
 Call or text Patrick M. Farrell Co.
 L.P.A. at (216) 661-5050 or request a free consultation.
 We are ready to stand by your side and pursue the best possible outcome.

 Why Choose Patrick M. Farrell Co.
 L.P.A.?